ess-dive-workspace/essdive-dataset-metadata/README.md

 # Package Level Metadata Standard
 This is the readme file associated with ESS-DIVE's package level metadata standard.

+**To request changes to this package-level metadata standard, please use the issue tracker associated with this repo.**

 ## Abstract for your standard
 Here is where we can write a short abstract describing the development of the standard.